-4.2 Personal plans
+Personal plans

 Most individuals want their care and support to help them live as independently as possible.
-As appropriate, you should take part in developing a personal plan that:
+As appropriate, you should take part in developing personal plans that:

-- is led by and fully involves the individual - supports the individual to retain or regain skills - is based on their strengths and - the outcomes they want to achieve.
+- are led by, and fully involve, the individual - are based on their strengths and the outcomes they want to achieve.